christian-simmen/draft-simmen-rpp-dns-data/draft-simmen-rpp-dns-data.md

 --- abstract

-This document proposes anrepresentation for various DNS data for use in the RESTful Provisioning Protocol (RPP).
-Specified in JSON, the document descripes common DNS record types used for domain provisioning as well as giving advice on how to adopt future record types.
+This document proposes a representation for various DNS data for use in the RESTful Provisioning Protocol (RPP).
+Specified in JSON, the document describes common DNS record types used for domain provisioning as well as giving advice on how to adopt future record types.

+EPP focused on distinct host objects containing data used for delegation purposes {{RFC5732}} and a separate extension focused on transferring DNSSEC relevant data {{RFC5910}}.
+Current registry system implementations improve these by grouping name servers into a nsset, or allowing domain provisioning without delegation.
+In addition new delegation mechanisms are developed {{I-D.draft-ietf-deleg}} to achieve a faster name resolution by providing properties of the child name server at delegation time.

+Regardless of the specific use case all of the above data is meant to become visible in DNS.
+For this a structure close to the targeted system (DNS) makes it easy to adopt to current and future developments.

 --- middle